derele/WolvESpoweR/README.md

 species would allow us to detect a 1.2-fold increase in female prey.
 We propose 2000 samples in the application.
-If a quarter of those samples would have a focal prey species represented we could still detect a deviation from 1.35-fold female increase with sufficient power.
+If a quarter of those samples would have a focal prey species represented we could still detect a 1.35-fold increase in female prey with sufficient power.

 ![Figure 1](https://github.com/derele/WolvESpoweR/blob/master/figures/Sex_power.png)

 ## Location data

-We assigned 7 of the 14 locations to a "low-prevalence wolf" category, the other 7 to a high wolf prevalence category.
+We assigned 7 of the 14 locations to low wolf prevalence category, the other 7 to a high wolf prevalence category.
 We used the same statistical models to analyze the power to detect a wolf density effect.
 We found that sample size has a lower impact on this, as, quite obviously, replication across different locations is more important for this factor.
 In a more sophisticated analysis we foresee for the actual data analysis it should be possible to use wolf density as a continuous variable allowing for more power.
-The analysis preliminary as performed here indicated adequate power to detect 1.8-fold increase in female prey in low-density wolf areas.
+The preliminary analysis performed here indicated adequate power to detect 1.8-fold increase in female prey in low-density wolf areas.

 ![Figure 2](https://github.com/derele/WolvESpoweR/blob/master/figures/Loc_power.png)